Frasan00/hysteria-orm/README.md

 ### Aliases

-- Aliases are available in the query builder, for example selectRaw('new as newName') will generate an alias in the columnAliases prop that every model has
+- Aliases are available in the query builder, for example selectRaw('new as newName') will generate an alias in the extraColumns prop that every model has
 - Must use selectRaw for custom columns, by default `select` can only query
 ```typescript